Continuation-of-Ashford/ashford-docs/character_creation/blessings.md

 </div>

 ## Blessing of Might
-Your Strenght score increases by 2, this can increase the ability score beyond 20.
+Your Strength score increases by 2, this can increase the ability score beyond 20.

 <div class='artist' style='position:absolute;line-height:0;right:30px;'>
 Altered